-Program Review Update FY23 Listening Tour Report Annual Entity Reports Litigation Report
+Program Review Update FY23 Listening Tour Report Annual Entity Reports Litigation Report Media Report Member Demographics Report

-Media Report

-Member Demographics Report
+TO: WSBA Board of Governors

 FROM: Executive Director Terra Nevitt

+DATE: December 12, 2023

 RE: WSBA Program Review Summary and Update

 One of WSBA's FY23 strategic priorities was to establish a process for WSBA program review that will enable the BOG to understand and identify what programs the WSBA is reviewing, how effective the programs are at achieving the goals and mission, and whether anything needs to change.
 Although no longer an organizational goal at a policy level, I am continuing this project as an operational initiative as I believe it is critical that we are able to measure and communicate the impact of our programs and activities.